 One celebrated result of FEM is the Babuška-Brezzi (BB) condition, which provides sufficient conditions for a stable mixed formulation.
 This has guided mathematicians and engineers to develop state-of-the-art formulations for technologically important problems like Darcy flow, Stokes flow, incompressible Navier-Stokes, and nearly incompressible elasticity.
 He is also known for his work on adaptive methods and the p-, hp-versions of FEM.
 In addition, he developed the mathematical framework for the partition of unity methods.

-He has published more than 340 papers in refereed mathematics and engineering journals, more than 80 proceedings papers, and eight books; he is a highly cited author according to www.isihighlycited.com and serves on more than 15 boards of scientific journals and publications.
+He published more than 340 papers in refereed mathematics and engineering journals, more than 80 proceedings papers, and eight books; he was a highly cited author according to www.isihighlycited.com and serves on more than 15 boards of scientific journals and publications.

 Among his numerous awards and recognitions are five honorary doctorates, the Birkhoff Prize from the American Mathematical Society and the Society for Industrial and Applied Mathematics, the Congress Medal from the International Association on Computational Mechanics, the John von Neumann Medal from the U.S. Association for Computational Mechanics, and the Bolzano Medal from the Czech Academy of Sciences.

 Professor Babuška created and sponsored both the Babuška Forum and the CSEM Forums speaker series designed to support the needs of Oden Institute CSEM Students.
 The Babuška Forum was created to expose students to interesting and curious topics relevant to computational engineering and science with technical content at the graduate student level, while the Student Forum was created to provide students with the opportunity to present their own work in a lecture format.
 Both forums are organized and hosted by current CSEM Students at the Oden Institute.
 The lvo & Renata Babuska Endowed Excellence Fund has been created to help support the Babuška Forum.